Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 3) create -  this is the action.

-I hope it is clear now.
+I hope it's clear now.

 ### Conclusion

-Happy coding. 🙂
+Happy coding! 🙂

 <!-- nb Phpmyadmin image should be repeated -->